Leslie Bonnet: Staff college

 Its work completed, the RAF mission returned to the UK in 1944.
 On a British aerodrome, the Chinese Ambassador to London awarded Bonnet the rare Order of the Cloud and Banner with Special Rosette "for distinguished services to China" With the rank of Group Captain, Bonnet took up duties as director of studies at the RAF Staff College at Gerrards Cross until demobilisation in October 1947.
 He was offered the permanent post of adjutant to the Staff College with the peacetime rank of Wing Commander, which he declined.

 Short story writer

-In 1949, Bonnet and his wife and family, along with 1,500 ducks and two dogs, moved to Criccieth in North Wales, where they had bought a ramshackle manor house with about 25 acres.
+In 1949 Bonnet and his wife and family, along with 1500 ducks and two dogs, moved to Criccieth in North Wales, where they had bought a ramshackle manor house with about 25 acres.
 They had 5 children including Lesley (b.
 1944), Villette (b.
 1945), Alice (b.
 1947), Caroline (b.
 1948) and Tom (b.
 1951) and later numerous grandchildren.

-In his adopted home of Wales, Bonnet had the opportunity to write; he published numerous short stories, principally for Argosy, as follows:
+In his adopted home, Bonnet had the opportunity to write; he published numerous short stories, principally for Argosy, as follows: